 This plant community will develop in the absence of fire and is characterized by basin big sagebrush with an understory made up of both native perennial and introduced herbs.
-Bunchgrasses include bluebunch wheatgrass, needle-and-thread, Indian ricegrass, and basin wildrye.
-Forbs include buckwheat, tapertip hawksbeard, arrowleaf balsamroot, western stoneseed, and longleaf phlox.
+Bunchgrasses include needle-and-thread, Indian ricegrass, and basin wildrye.
 Common invaders are cheatgrass and Russian thistle.